shimaabr/fuzzy_LQR-parking/README.md

 **LQR (Linear Quadratic Regulator)** computes optimal control inputs for linear or linearized systems.
 - Minimizes **tracking error** and **control effort** simultaneously

-and cause motor bicycle has Nonlinear kinematics so Linearized  it around reference point
+and cause motor bicycle has Nonlinear kinematics so we should linerize it

 \[
 \dot{x} = A x + B u
 \]

-We computed the **Jacobian matrices** with respect to the states and inputs:
+I computed the **Jacobian matrices** with respect to the states and inputs:

 - **State Jacobian** → gives matrix \(A\)
 - **Input Jacobian** → gives matrix \(B\)